-The litigation process of a personal injury claim is a lengthy and complex one, and most people do not have experience with such legal proceedings.
+The timeline of a personal injury lawsuit is a lengthy and complex one, and most people do not have experience with such legal proceedings.
 Understandably, you and your family are anxious to pursue the justice you deserve.
-While the majority of personal injury claims end in a settlement before it can go to trial, it is important to familiarize yourself with what to expect–from your first meeting with an attorney to the conclusion of a trial.
+Most personal injury claims are settled before they go to trial, but it’s still a good idea to know what to expect.
+This includes everything from your first meeting with an attorney to the end of the trial.

 If an agreement cannot be reached on a settlement, your attorney will file a lawsuit in court, and a judge will set a deadline for each phase of the litigation proceedings.
-This is where your armor will be put to the test, as the process can take several months to several years depending on the complexity of your case.
+The length of your case will determine how long it will take to complete the process.
 Remember, your attorney has no control over the length of time it will take to resolve your case.?

 Going to Mediation.

-Once the court proceedings begin, both parties may be unwilling or unable to resolve a dispute–at which point they may decide to work with a neutral third party.
+Once the court proceedings begin, both parties may decide to work with a neutral third party if they are unable to resolve the dispute.
 This method of alternative dispute resolution (ADR) is called mediation.
 It is essentially a bargaining process by which a resolution between both parties is reached under a supervised exchange of information.
 Although sometimes statutes, rules, or court orders may require participation in this process, mediation is usually voluntary.

 Going to Trial

-When your case goes to trial, your attorney will present his or her arguments to the judge or jury, then the individual(s) responsible for your injuries will put on their defense.
+If your lawsuit goes to trial, your lawyer will testify before the judge or jury, and the individual(s) responsible for your injuries will testify.
 Once the arguments are presented, the judge or jury will determine if the defendant is legally responsible, and, if so, the amount of damages the defendant must pay you.

 A personal injury trial consists of six phases: